EMS Sustainable Meetings Policy

 - Exhibitors and other organisations are encouraged to reduce printed material.

-- For all goods produced for the meeting the most environmentally-appropriate, locally produced option available at reasonable prices is to be used.
+- For all goods produced for the meeting the most environmentally-appropriate, locally produced option available at reasonable prices is to be used; vegetarian and vegan food should be the norm.

 - Plastic cutlery, cups, plates, stir-sticks etc for coffee breaks and meals should not be used; the preference is for china & other re-usable material, at least recyclable material should be used, and a recycling system be in place.